 The primary drawback to conglomerate mergers is that the integration of numerous business entities is not straightforward.

-The process can be very time-consuming, meaning that it can take years before the synergies begin to materialize and positively impact the company’s financial performance.
+The process can be time-consuming, meaning it can take years before the synergies begin to materialize and positively impact the company’s financial performance.

-The combination of two businesses could also lead to friction caused by factors such as cultural differences and an inefficient organizational structure – with the source often being a leadership team that cannot effectively manage all the companies at once.
+The combination of two businesses could also lead to friction caused by factors such as cultural differences and an inefficient organizational structure.

 Sum of the Parts Valuation (SOTP): Conglomerate Business